 After fixing the posts, insert the post flange to the bottom of the posts; then mark the position for the top and bottom handrail on all posts.
 Fix the handrail bracket on the marked position on the post, just as diagram 2.2 below shows.
+Its important to leave 3mm expansion or use spacers where rail meets the post.
 We recommend that the spacing between two posts should not be more than 1800mm.